 Place value is one of those basic concepts that help kids build a wide variety of math skills.
-There are lots of fun place value activities you can use to help them understand, whether you’re working with basic tens and ones or have advanced to decimals with tenths and hundredths.
+There are lots of fun place value activities and games you can use to help them understand, whether you’re working with basic tens and ones or have advanced to decimals with tenths and hundredths.
 Here’s a terrific collection of ideas to add to your upcoming lesson plans!

 1. Start with an anchor chart